2025 NYC Symposium | September 9th Speakers

 Attorney and Partner, Public Safety Strategies Group

 Julianne is a graduate of Macalester College in St. Paul Minnesota, and the University of Pennsylvania Law School in Philadelphia.
-She has been married to Ray Ortman since 1989, they have four grown children and three grandbabies.
-She is an avid long-distance runner, having started – and finished - 8 marathons, including the original marathon in Athens, Greece.
+She has been married to Ray Ortman since 1989, they have four grown children.
+She is an avid long-distance runner, having started – and finished -- 8 marathons, including the original marathon in Athens, Greece.
+She is currently endeavoring to run an official race in all 50 States (20 so far).

 Sue O'Sullivan